smsharon/online-store/README.md

-# EAS Online Store
+# AES Online Store

-Welcome to the AES Ecommerce Application!
-This application is designed to provide a seamless online shopping experience for customers and manage products, orders, and customer information.
+Welcome to our ecommerce Application.
+This application is designed to provide a seamless online shopping experience for customers.

-## Getting Started

-Before you begin, make sure you have the following prerequisites:
-- Node.js
-- JSON server

-## Installation

-1. Clone this repository.
-2. Navigate to the project directory: `cd online-store`
-3. Install dependencies: `npm install``npm install react-icons``npm install react-router-dom`.
-4. Configure the database connection in port 8002 `json-server --watch db.json -p 8002`.
-5. Start the application: `npm start`.

 ## Features

-- **Customer Interface:**
+As a user of this application you can:

   - Browse products by category, price, and popularity.
-  - View product details, including images, descriptions, and price.
+  - View product details, including images, descriptions.
   - Add products to the shopping cart and proceed to checkout.
-  - Manage customer profile, order history, and wishlists.
+  - Manage customer profile, and order history.
+  - Secure user registration and login.
   - Fast product search with auto-suggestions.
   - Advanced filtering options for easier product discovery.

+## Installation

+1. Clone this repository.
+2. Navigate to the project directory: `cd online-store`.
+3. Install dependencies: `npm install` `npm install react-router-dom` `install react-icons`.
+4. Configure the database connection in port 8002 `json-server --watch db.json -p 8002`.
+5. Start the application: `npm start`

+## Techologies
+- React JS
+- JavaScript

 ## Contributing